solracnauj92/Hero-s-Tale/README.md

 ## Intro & Inspiration

-Growing up, my passion for gaming and fascination with the game industry motivated me to learn coding, harbouring the hope of someday entering that very realm.
-This project gave me an exciting opportunity —to create a game!
-"The Hero's Tale," a choose-your-own-adventure game.
+Growing up, my love for games led me to learn coding with dreams of joining the game industry.
+Excitingly, this passion project came along – "The Hero's Tale," a choose-your-own-adventure game.
+Inspired by the adventure books I devoured growing up, it's a nod to childhood joy and a journey into the gaming world!

 With my background in gaming, strategy, and storytelling, I'm crafting this interactive fantasy on a website.
 You get to call the shots—there are three different endings, and it's all up to you.